BONUS: America's Birthday: The 30 Best Movies of the 21st Century

 No, I think that's exactly right.

-There, there are a lot of big blockbusters.
+There are a lot of big blockbusters.

 I agree with them on that.

-There will be Blood, another excellent movie.
+There Will Be Blood, another excellent movie.

-Uh one of the movies they left off was The Departed.
+One of the movies they left off was The Departed.

-It's right right up there with with Hannibal Lecter.
+It's right up there with Hannibal Lecter.

-It's right up there with Darth Vader of like classic all times, the the creepy nonchalance of the evil of Heath Ledger and Dark Knight was was was truly spectacular.
+The creepy nonchalance of the evil of Heath Ledger and Dark Knight was truly spectacular.

-You're if you were on a desert island, this is when I love doing shows like this.
+I do want to ask real quick, if you were on a desert island, this is what I love doing shows like this.

-You're on a desert island, you can only take five DVDs with you.
+You can only take five DVDs with you.

 I'm not even giving you Blu-ray, but I'm giving you above VHS quality.